bcokert/terragen/README.md

 ```
 > make run
 # Serves up the backend on a local service - this service also served a website artifact, if one is available.
-# However, you should use the web dev server if developing the website
 ```

 ### Build Production Artifact